Halls of Montezuma: A Battle History of the U.S. Marine Corps

-Halls of Montezuma: A Battle History of the U.S. Marine Corps is a video game developed by Strategic Studies Group in 1987 for the Apple II.
-Ports were later released for the Commodore 64, Amiga, DOS, and Apple IIGS.
-Halls of Montezuma is a war simulation game that offers all of the major battles involving the U.S. Marine Corps.
+Halls of Montezuma: A Battle History of the U.S. Marine Corps is a computer wargame developed by Strategic Studies Group in 1987 for the Apple II.
+Ports were released for the Commodore 64, Amiga, MS-DOS, and Apple IIGS.

 Gameplay

-A written and on-disk tutorial is provided to help players learn how to manage the various menus that control the game.
-This package offers a complete graphics editor and wargame construction set.
+Halls of Montezuma is a war simulation game that includes all major battles in which the United States Marine Corps were involved.

 Reception

 In 1988, Dragon gave the game 4 out of 5 stars.
 Johnny L. Wilson reviewed the game for Computer Gaming World, and stated that "HOM does not allow players to be the 'god of the battlefield,' but it sure offers an Olympian challenge."

-In a 1990 survey of wargames Computer Gaming World gave the game three-plus stars out of five, in 1993 three stars, and in 1994 two-plus stars.
+In a 1990 survey of wargames Computer Gaming World gave the game three-plus stars out of five, in 1991 three stars, in 1993 three stars, and in 1994 two-plus stars.